Universal approximation theorems for continuous functions of c\`adl\`ag paths and L\'evy-type signature models

 where $\langle \epsilon_\emptyset,Q\rangle=0$,\ $ \langle \epsilon_{j_1},Q\rangle=b_{j_1}^L$, $ \langle \epsilon_{j_1,j_2},Q\rangle=\frac 1 2 (C_{j_1,j_2}^L+\int_{\mathbb R^d}x_{j_1}x_{j_2}F^L(dx))$, and for each $J=(j_1,\ldots ,j_m)$ for $m\geq 3$.
 For example, setting $I=(1,3)$ we get that

 \end{remark} \begin{remark} Observe that following the argument of Lemma~A.2 in \cite{CGS:22}, we can use the i.i.d. increments of a Lévy process to get

-Using this representation, we can see that the formula obtained in Proposition~\ref{expsiglevy} also provides an explicit representation of the conditional moments of $\mathbb L$. \end{remark} At this point, we are finally ready to define a Lévy-type signature model, which will represent the price process of an arbitrary financial asset under an equivalent martingale measure $\mathbb{Q}$. \begin{definition} Let $X$ be the market's primary process introduced in Definition~\ref{def2} and $\mathbb{X}$ its signature.
+Using this representation, we can see that the formula obtained in Proposition~\ref{expsiglevy} also provides an explicit representation of the conditional moments of $\mathbb L$. \end{remark} We are now ready to define a Lévy-type signature model, which will represent the price process of an arbitrary financial asset under an equivalent martingale measure $\mathbb{Q}$. \begin{definition} Let $X$ be the market's primary process introduced in Definition~\ref{def2} and $\mathbb{X}$ its signature.
 We define a \emph{Lévy-type signature model} as follows

 where $ \ell^J_W,\ell^J_\nu\in \Rset$ and $J$ are multi-indices of length at most $n\in\Nset$ whose indices are in $\{-1,0,1,\dots,d\}$ with $d\leq N$. \end{definition} From now on we always assume that